- What is it?

 Alternative treatments.
 Alternative treatments for relieving the painful symptoms of endometriosis include traditional Chinese medicine, nutritional approaches, exercise, yoga, homeopathy, acupuncture, allergy management and immune therapy.

 While some health care professionals may tell you these alternative paths to seeking pain relief from endometriosis are a waste of time, others may encourage you to try alternative methods of pain relief as long as they are not harmful to your condition.
 Either way, discuss any options you want to try with your health care professional.
 Also keep in mind that while these options may help relieve the pain of endometriosis, they won't cure the condition.
+Few if any alternative treatments have undergone rigorous scientific evaluation.

 Pregnancy.
 While it can't be considered a "treatment" for endometriosis, pregnancy may relieve endometriosis-related pain, an improvement that may continue after the pregnancy ends.